happypotato/CIKM_Temporary/README.md

 # WWW_Temporary

-#### We use this temporay repo to provide supplementary material for our manuscript "Revisitng pre-trained embeddings for recommender system".
+#### We use this temporay repo to provide supplementary material for our manuscript "Revisitng pre-trained embeddings for e-commerce machine learning".

-#### In "Online Material.pdf", we provide the proofs, additional numerical results.
+#### In "Online Material.pdf", we provide the proofs to the theoretical claims we made in the paper.
 All the contents are properly anonymized, and please do not distribute.

 ## Running code: